 Accreditation applicants may be charged a to-be-determined non-refundable fee proportional to the cost of validating an application.

-Rejected applicants may re-apply, but the new application(s) will be subject to the application fee.
+Rejected applicants may re-apply, but the new application(s) may be subject to the application fee.

 Fees are to be established by the accreditation authority.